 Aggression can manifest itself in many different ways.
-There are lots of dog body language cues, and seeing a dog showing teeth, growling, displaying “whale eye,” or having raised hackles can indicate that he’s not feeling friendly and he should not be approached.
+There are lots of dog body language cues, and seeing a dog showing teeth, growling, displaying “whale eye,” or having raised hackles can indicate that he’s not feeling friendly and should not be approached.

 That’s because they feel vulnerable and will try their best to escape confinement.
 They may not be able to run or fight back to the best of their ability since they’re tied up.
 On rare occasions, dog aggression may even lead to sudden snapping and biting.

-Resource guarding in dogs can become apparent when a dog becomes protective over (what he considers) a high-value resource, like a toy, a treat, a bone, his food bowl, or even a human.
+Resource guarding in dogs can become apparent when a dog becomes rather protective over what he considers a high-value resource, like a toy, a treat, a bone, his food bowl or even a human.
 It can lead to dangerous altercations, especially if there are children in the home.
 If you’re wondering how to train a dog not to bite, resource guarding may be one of the main issues that need to be managed.

 But figuring out the source of the behavior, then creating a plan to modify it, is difficult to do, according to Sonya Wilson of Southpaws Playschool.
 This is why getting in touch with an expert like a professional trainer, veterinary behaviorist, or pet wellness specialist to get you on the right track.

 “Fear-based behaviors can get worse if the wrong techniques are used or if they are misinterpreted,” she warns.
 “It is so important to know what is really affecting the dog before trying to modify behavior.
-It's like a doctor's diagnosis--the wrong diagnosis can actually cause harm.”
+It's like a doctor's diagnosis—the wrong diagnosis can actually cause harm.”

 David Levin of Citizen Hound agrees.
 “It's highly unlikely that dog-dog or dog-human aggression is going to change without a lot of change in your life,” he adds.
-“The skills required to combat it are simply too advanced for most owners, and often they don't have access to the types of training environments or setups that it takes to be effective.
+“The skills required to combat it are simply too advanced for most owners, and often they don't have access to the types of training environments or setups that it takes to be effective."